Nuuttu/CurrentlyPlaying/readme.md

 # currentlyPlaying
-go display current text from window.
+display current text from window.
 Can be used to get current song from spotify on desktop